knaw-huc/golden-agents-htr/docs/annotation-guidelines.md

 * **Occupations**

 Though our detection will probably only use/need the first levels (in bold), I suggest we annotate more precisely so that the data is usable for more exact purposes in the future.
-In a similar vein, it *might* be worth also to annotate the following even though we do not require it at this stage:
+In a similar vein, we decided it's also worth to annotate the following for possible future project, even though we don't need it for our own evaluation.

 * **Dates** - Names of days, months
 * **Institutions**